KNOT Offshore Partners LP: Safe 10.8% Yielder for the Global Energy Crunch

 Chart courtesy of StockCharts.com

 The price of KNOT Offshore Partners stock also fluctuates depending on where energy prices are.
 Right now, oil and natural gas prices are soaring because of a supply crunch.
-Producers want to get more into the markets, and KNOT Offshore Partners LP is there to help.
+Producers want to get more product to market, and KNOT Offshore Partners LP is there to help.

 As of this writing, KNOP stock is up by: